openshift/enhancements/enhancements/installer/kubevirt-ipi.md

- We want to create a tenant cluster on top of existing OpenShift/Kubernetes cluster by creating virtual machines by KubeVirt for every node in the tenant cluster (master and workers nodes) and other Openshift/Kubernetes resources to allow **users** (not admins) of the infra cluster to create a tenant cluster as it was an application running on the infra cluster.
+ We want to create a tenant cluster on top of existing OpenShift/Kubernetes cluster by creating virtual machines by KubeVirt for every node in the tenant cluster (master and workers nodes) and other OpenShift/Kubernetes resources to allow **users** (not admins) of the infra cluster to create a tenant cluster as it was an application running on the infra cluster.
- We will implement all the components needed for the installer and cluster-api-provider for the machine-api to allow day 2 operations of resizing the cluster.
+ We will implement all the components needed for the installer and cluster-api-provider for the machine-api to allow post-install operations of resizing the cluster.

 ## Motivation

-- Achieve true multi-tenancy of OpenShift were each tenant has dedicated control plane and has full control on its configuration.
+- Achieve true multi-tenancy of OpenShift were each tenant has dedicated control plane and has full control on its configuration to allow each user to install different versions with a different configuration as permissions settings and installed operators.

 ### Goals

-- provide a way to install OpenShift on KubeVirt infrastructure using the installer - an IPI installation.
-(1st day)
+- provide a way to install OpenShift on KubeVirt infrastructure using the installer - an IPI installation. (install-time)
-- implementing a cluster-api provider to provide scaling and managing the cluster nodes (used by IPI, and useful for UPI, and also node management/fencing) (2nd day)
+- implementing a cluster-api provider to provide scaling and managing the cluster nodes (used by IPI, and useful for UPI, and node management/fencing) (post-install)
-- Provide multi-tenancy and isolation between the tenant clusters
+- Provide multi-tenancy and isolation between the tenant clusters.
+- Provide tenant clusters with different versions and different configuration as permissions settings and installed operators.

 ### Non-Goals
-- UPI implementation will be provided separately.
+- Implement UPI flow.

 ## Proposal